yoharol/yoharol.github.io/_posts/2023-03-15-InverseKinematics.md

 mathjax: true
 ---

-In this article we discuss a simple exmaple of inverse kinematics.
+In this article we discuss a simple but nontraditional exmaple of inverse kinematics.

 We have an object composed of vertices $\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_n\in\mathbb{R}^{dim}$($d=2$ or $3$) with corresponding rest pose position $\overline{\mathbf{x}}_1, \overline{\mathbf{x}}_2, \dots, \overline{\mathbf{x}}_n$.
 For convenience we concatenate all of positions into a vector $\mathbf{X}\in\mathbf{R}^{n\cdot\mathrm{dim}\times 1}$.